haxybaxy/ec-lang/README.md

-Sure, I can add emojis to the README to make it more engaging.
-Here's the revised version:

----

 # EC Language 🚀
 ## Make Programming EC 💻
 This repository is a bytecode interpreter that was made for a custom programming language.
 This implementation is based on the C Lox interpreter from the book [Crafting Interpreters](https://craftinginterpreters.com/).